AndreSchakkal/ada-actor-website/README.md

 - $Normalized_Revenue(actor,year,movie)$ is the normalized movie's rating score.
 - $Normalized_Rating(actor,year,movie)$ is the normalized movie's box office revenue score.

-We aggregate this coefficient to find a yearly recognition coefficient, which represents an actor's recognition coefficient in a specific year.:
+We aggregate this coefficient to find a yearly recognition coefficient, which represents an actor's recognition coefficient in a specific year:

 $$  RC_{year}(actor,year) = \frac{1}{n(actor)} \sum_{i=1}^{n(actor)} Recognition(actor,year,{movie}_i) $$
 Where:
 - $Recognition(actor,year,{movie}_i)$ represents the Recognition Coefficient for the i-th movie that actor has played in a specific year.